ADSCIAN/ssalib/README.md

 > [!NOTE]
 > This repository contains a beta version of SSALib.
-User may use the issue
+User may use:
+> - Pull Request reviews on the `release/beta-v1` branch
-> tracker to provide feedback.
+> - Issue tracker for general feedback

 ## Overview